Oops! Sorry!!

 I may suggest “homework” but it is not required.
 However, keep in mind that doing some work on your own will give you a greater sense of progress (and save you money!)
 If you don’t do it, you will not “get in trouble.”
 It’s simply job security for me :) Once we establish trust and what is desired, I can even work while you aren’t there.

 I will work with you and your schedule, within reason.
-My basic schedule is "banker hours" but you my full schedule on the Contact page.
+My basic schedule is "banker hours" but you can find my full schedule on the Contact page.

 A $100 fee will be added to your bill for any same-day changes or cancellations.
 Too many reschedules or cancellations will void the contract.
 Appointments are a minimum of 4-hours (we can work less, but you will be changed 4 hours).